 The goal of this community of practice is twofold.
-On one hand we are interested in understanding and describing teleconnections in atmospheric science, with a special focus on the South-Central United States.
-On the other hand, we are interested in the concept of teleconnections as used in human-nature systems research, with a special focus on integrative approaches analyzing the relationships among subsystems and their effect on the sustainability of human-nature systems.
+On one hand, we are interested in understanding and describing teleconnections in atmospheric science, with a special focus on the South-Central United States.
+On the other hand, we are interested in the concept of teleconnections (or Telecoupling) as used in human-nature systems research, with a special focus on integrative approaches analyzing the relationships among subsystems and their effect on the sustainability.

-Established in October 2018, the Understanding Teleconnections that Influence Ecosystem Resilience team has 7 members:
+Established in October 2018, the Understanding Teleconnections (or Telecoupling) that Influence Ecosystem Resilience team currently has 8 members:

 Jack Friedman, University of Oklahoma